 The plugin comes with support for ‘date’ fields, but for some projects you might need a datetime field.
-I have developed a plugin that can help you with this and I’ll explain how you can use it with CF7.
+There’s a plugin by inputWP that can help you with this and I’ll explain how you can use it with CF7.

 Install the Date Time Picker Field